-The on-board failure had a decremental effect on the quality of the scatterometer wind product.
-Global dissemination was suspended.
+The on-board gyroscopes failure had a detrimental effect on the quality of the scatterometer wind product, and global dissemination was suspended.
 In December 2001 ESRIN started to provide UWI data to a selected group, for the purpose of quality assessment only.
-A close monitoring at ECMWF showed a steady improvement of its quality, with a jump at the introduction of a new orbit control system, ESACA, in February 2003.
-The monitoring revealed several shortcomings, and indicated that presently, the potential quality of the data is higher than before the failure in January 2001.
+A close monitoring at ECMWF showed a steady improvement of its quality, with a jump on the introduction of a new ground processor ESACA, in August 2003.
+This new processor is able to produce calibrated data by re-filtering the received signal in order to take into account the degraded satellite attitude.
+During the validation period (February 2003 - August 2003) the support at ECMWF indicated that, besides a few mendable imperfections, the potential quality of the data was higher than before the failure in January 2001.
+On 21 August, UWI data was publicly redistributed.
+The operational ESACA processor had resolved all non-optimal features detected during the validation period.
+The wind product was found to be at least as high as during the nominal period before January 2001.
+Unfortunately, global coverage was lost due to the failure of the on-board low-bit rate tape recorders.
 In parallel, work on CMOD5, a new geophysical model function (GMF) relating wind speed and direction to scatterometer backscatter, was completed.
 It has a higher internal consistency than CMOD4, which is the GMF currently used by ESA, and is able to produce more realistic wind vectors, especially for strong winds.
+On 8 March 2004 CMOD5-based UWI data was re-introduced in the ECMWF assimilation system.
+Despite the regional coverage this data showed to have a small positive impact of global forecast skill.